The heat wrap on a glass blunt is heat shrink similar to what an electrician would use. You may need to know how to change it for two reasons.

 - Hold your blunt over the flame where the wrap needs to be warmed to shrink – again DO NOT TOUCH THE WRAP WITH the flame.

-- Use a brushing motion (left to right) – you must move either the glass or the heat source to keep thing evenly warm.
+- Use a sweeping motion (left to right) – you must move either the glass or the heat source to keep thing evenly warm.
 It is easiest in my experience to brush with the heat in my dominant hand while I rotate the glass with my other hand.

 - Rotate the piece toward and away from you – rotations will help the mouthpiece stay centered.